visit-dav/visit/src/doc/cli_manual/functions.rst

   SetViewExtentsType(type) -> integer

-type : type
+type : integer
-    An integer 0, 1 or one of the strings: "original", "actual".
+    An integer or a string.
+Options are 0, 1 and 'original', 'actual', respectively.

-return value : integer
+return type : CLI_return_t
     SetViewExtentsType returns 1 on success and 0 on failure.